yonkov/nasio/README.md

 You can add as many as you wish.
 For more information check Font Awesome documentation: https://fontawesome.com/v4.7.0/icons/

+### Widgets
-* **Widgets** - This is another place where you can customize the right sidebar's widgets as well as the footer widgets.
+This is another place where you can customize the right sidebar's widgets as well as the footer widgets.

+### Homepage Settings
-* Static Front Page - Optionally specify a static front page
+Optionally specify a static front page

+### Additional CSS
+This section is for more advanced users who want to write custom css to override the default theme's styles.

 ## Further customisation
 If you want to customise Nasio beyond the included options, I strongly recommend that you do so via a [child theme](http://codex.wordpress.org/Child_Themes).